 What about Safety Manuals for Your Small Business?

 Real briefly, we’ll talk about safety manuals.
 Often times safety manuals are discussed at length by insurance companies and by folks involved in the safety business.
 Recognize what that means.
 Someone in the safety business certainly has a right to suggest that you have a safety manual but once you have a safety manual, you’ll have to follow it and if you fail to follow it, often times that will be the strongest evidence against you should a lawsuit ever be filed against you in the future.
 So, again this is something that should not be taken lightly and certainly should never be something that’s copied from another company or simply taken off the Internet.

 Talk with Your Attorney about Your Business Needs in Drafting an Employee Handbook, a Policy Manual, or a Safety Handbook

 You absolutely need to sit down with someone who can evaluate the risks that your employees undertake and help you craft a policy that allows you to have both the flexibility you need on individual jobs as well as laying down bright lines that you feel like your employees and supervisors need to follow.
 So, take that time.
 Sit down with someone and help put together a joint effort, that is an employee policy and a safety policy that fits your company.
 We look forward to hearing from you if you have any interest in discussing this and we appreciate your time.
 Thank you.

 If you operate a small business, you’re making a mistake if you copy an employee handbook, a policy manual or a safety manual off the Internet without understanding the legal implications of what you’re doing.
 Don’t make that mistake — take that draft policy for a review by an experienced business attorney at Wadler, Perches, Hundl & Kerlick to ensure that you understand what you’ll be requiring your employees to do and your business to do when you implement the new handbook or policy manual.
-Call us at 800-929-1725 for an appointment or send us an email using our contact form.
+Call or text us at 800-929-1725 for an appointment or send us an email using our contact form.